tinkerbell/roadmap/design/20230222_tinkerbell_crd_refactor.md

 	DisableNetboot bool `json:"disableNetboot,omitempty"`
 }

-// DHCP describes basic network configuration to be served in DHCP offers. type DHCP struct {
+// DHCP describes basic network configuration to be served in DHCP OFFER responses.
+It can be
+// considered a DHCP reservation. type DHCP struct {
-	// IP is an IPv4 address.
+	// IP is an IPv4 address to serve.
 	// +kubebuilder:validation:Pattern="(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)(\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)){3}"
 	IP      string `json:"ip,omitempty"`

-	// Netmask is an IPv4 netmask.
+	// Netmask is an IPv4 netmask to serve.
 	// +kubebuilder+validation:Pattern="^(255)\.(0|128|192|224|240|248|252|254|255)\.(0|128|192|224|240|248|252|254|255)\.(0|128|192|224|240|248|252|254|255)"
 	Netmask string `json:"netmask,omitempty"`

-	// Gateway is the default gateway address.
+	// Gateway is the default gateway address to serve.
 	// +kubebuilder:validation:Pattern="(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)(\.(25[0-5]|2[0-4][0-9]|[01]?[0-9][0-9]?)){3}"
 	// +optional
 	Gateway string `json:"gateway,omitempty"`